tbm/homepage/content/debian/orion/qnap/ts-209/install.md

 disk and a Debian kernel will be put in flash that will start Debian from disk.

-If you follow this procedure, Debian will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
+If you follow this procedure, Debian 8 (jessie) will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
 Debian does not install a web interface to configure your machine, although it's possible to install such software.
 If this is not what you want, please don't proceed with the installation.

-Note that Debian 6.0 (squeeze) was the last release of Debian that provided an installer for QNAP TS-109 devices.
-You can not directly install later releases.
-However, you can install Debian 6.0 (squeeze) according to the instructions on this page and then perform an upgrade to Debian 7 (wheezy) and Debian 8 (jessie).

 <h2>Requirements and Preparation</h2>